BrandonTang89/AbstractionProject/brandon-fl/brandonReport.typ

 - For each $X, C$, we cover the cases $T, C$ where $exists T R[X, C, T]$.
 - Since the indexing relation can be a many to many relation, we can have multiple $T, C$ cases covered by a single $X, C$ case indexing and vice versa.

 Note that the indexing relation $R'[(X, C'), emptyset, (C, T)] = R[X, C, T] and and.big (C = C')$ that doesn't use symbolic constants is equivalent to $R[X, C, T]$ from the perspective of doing symbolic simulation and its associated operations (@preimage_operations).
 The use of symbolic constants does not improve the expressive power of indexing relations, but rathers simplifies them to achieve higher efficiency.
+When using the automatic abstraction algorithm in the companion paper, symbolic constants provide a crude way to prevent over abstraction since the algorithm will not abstract over them.

 === Preimage Operations <preimage_operations>
 We define operations involving the indexing relation here: